MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/NLUengines.md

 * Doesn't require the model to be trained, which can save time.
 * Doesn't support [prebuilt domains](intent-builder-overview.html#prebuilt-domains) or [Regular Expression entities](intent-builder-entities.html#regular-expression-entities).
 * Can't be used with Intent Analyzer.
-* Supports English and Spanish.
+* Supports English or Spanish.

 #### LivePerson NLU v2